 While dental bridges work to replace missing teeth, not all people are suitable for these restorations.
 You can receive a bridge if there are teeth on both sides of the lost or missing one.
 If there are no adjacent teeth, you can opt for implant-supported bridges that are screwed onto the jawbone to provide support and stability.

 It is important to know the two different types of teeth when learning about dental bridges.
 The pontic, the false tooth, is the tooth that covers the gap.
-The abutment teeth are natural teeth, and they support the pontic either side of the gap.
+The abutment teeth are natural teeth, and they support the pontic tooth on either side of the gap.

-Types of Bridges
+Types of Dental Bridges

 Different types of dental bridges are available in our office.
-A traditional dental bridge is made up of two crowns that are placed on abutment teeth, with a false tooth in the middle covering the gap.
-The crowns help support and hold your pontic or artificial tooth.This is the most common type of bridge, and is only possible when there are two natural teeth on either side, to support a false tooth over the gap.
+A traditional dental bridge is made up of two crowns that are placed on the abutment teeth, with an artificial tooth in the middle covering the gap.
+The crowns help support and hold your pontic or artificial tooth.This is the most common type of dental bridge, and is only possible when there are two natural teeth on either side, to support a replacement tooth over the gap.
 Conventional bridges are fabricated from porcelain fused to metal, ceramics, or just metal.

 Cantilever bridges are when there is only one abutment, or natural tooth, available to bridge.
 In this case, a bridge is formed with the abutment tooth and a false tooth.
 This type of bridge is generally inadvisable in the back of the mouth, as it is weaker compared to other bridges, and has a higher chance of fracturing.

-Caring for Bridges
+Caring For Dental Bridges

 San Francisco Dental Arts can advise you on the best type of bridge for your mouth, and how to keep your dental bridge in good condition.
 To make a dental bridge appointment with us at San Francisco Dental Arts, call us at 415-854-9396.